SpencerTinnin/e621dl/README.md

 *Posts* so far shows how many posts are processed from api so far.
 Mostly here to show that the app is still working.
 It can lag a bit if a lot of new files are in download queue.

-*Last* file downloaded shows what file has just been downloaded and where.
+*Recent file downloaded*  shows what file has just been downloaded and where.
 Only files that are actually downloaded will generate text.
 Every skipped or duplicated will not generate anything.

+*Сurrent config* shows config file that is being processed now.

-*Current* section shows which search group is processed now.
-If you use `prefilter`, only `prefilter` should be here.
+*Current section*  shows which search group is processed now.

-*Last* warning shows last non-critical info and is mostly for troubleshooting.
+*Recent warning*  shows last non-critical info and is mostly for troubleshooting.

 *Connection retries* shows how often connections was reopened.
 This could happen because your ISP reconnected, you pc went into sleep mode/hybernate, your network cable was unplugged or WiFi loosed signal.
 After 100 retries e621dl will be closed.